The Helm Plugins Guide

 user input.
 A plugin can therefore return all relevant completions without

 removing the ones that don't match the user input.
 For example, if the

 plugin.completescript can print all release names (of the

 ngin; the shell will only retain the ones starting with

-- To simplify dynamic completion support, especially if you have a complex plugin, you can
+- To simplify dynamic completion support, especially if you have a complex

 plugin.completescript call your main plugin script and request completion choices.
 See the Dynamic Completion section above for an example.

 plugin.completefile, one can run the following to see the completion results :

 helm __complete <pluginName> <arguments to complete>.
 For example: